-This Pumpkin Spice Cashew Latte is the perfect healthy warming autumn drink.
-Whole cashew nuts are blended with pumpkin and spices for a quick dairy-free latte.
+Dairy free Pumpkin Spice Cashew Latte is the perfect healthy warming autumn drink.
+Whole cashew nuts are blended with fresh pumpkin and spices for a quick nutritious latte.
+Made without pumpkin puree and instead with a freshly roasted pumpkin

-Suitable for paleo, vegan, plant-based, gluten-free and refined sugar-free diets.
-Loaded with heart healthy cashew fats and nutrients from the spices.
+This pumpkin spice latte Suitable for paleo, vegan, plant-based, gluten-free and refined sugar-free diets.
+Loaded with heart healthy fats and nutrients from the spices and pumpkin.
 One glass counts towards your daily fruit and veg portions with the cashew nuts and pumpkin.

 Pumpkin Spice Cashew Latte Recipe